TheLetsCodeProject/OrbisEngine/README.md

 # OrbisEngine
-The standalone development repo for the OrbisEngine development
+The standalone development repo for the OrbisEngine development.
+For a change log go to [Changelog](./docs/changelog.md).